lsst/dp1_lsst_io/docs/processing/detection/index.rst

 The Scarlet Lite algorithm performs the deblending, as described in "The current state of scarlet and looking toward the future" (`dmtn-194.lsst.io <https://dmtn-194.lsst.io/>`_).

-The catalogs only included the deblended children.
+The catalogs only include the deblended children.

 .. _detection-measurement: